NVIDIA/TensorRT/plugin/normalizePlugin/README.md

 ## Description

+> NOTE: This plugin is deprecated since TensorRT 9.0.
+Its functionality has been superseded by the `INormalizationLayer`.

 The `normalizePlugin`  is used for the L2 normalization layer, which is generally used in deep learning models such as ParseNet and SSD during TensorRT inference.
-This plugin is included in TensorRT and used in [sampleSSD](https://docs.nvidia.com/deeplearning/sdk/tensorrt-sample-support-guide/index.html#sample_ssd) to run SSD.
+This plugin is included in TensorRT.

 Specifically, given an array of values `x = [x_0, x_1, ..., x_n]` and a scale factor, the L2 norm `||x||_2 = sqrt(sum({x_0}^2, {x_1}^2, ..., {x_n}^2)` is calculated and each element in the array is divided by the L2 norm and multiplied by the scale factor.